mzander-1/quizapp-django/README.md

 ```
 http://127.0.0.1:8000/
 ```
-You should see the Django welcome page or (later) our project homepage.
+You should see the project homepage.

 #### Logging in as Admin